purplease/golang-integration-sample/README.md

 # golang-integration-sample

-A sample production grade REST API application written in Golang with minimal business functionalities but should have all non-functional areas covered up.
+A sample production grade REST API application written in Golang with simple twilio integrations and other functionalities but have all non-functional areas covered up.

 - Microservices
 - Docker Containers